The Passenger (2023 American film): Production

 In March 2022, The Passenger was announced as part of Blumhouse Television and Epix's TV movie deal, with Carter Smith directing with Jack Stanley writing the screenplay, with Kyle Gallner, Johnny Berchtold and Liza Weil starring in the film.

-Filming

 Principal photography on the film began in April 2022 in New Orleans.

 Release

-The film is set to be released by MGM+ and Paramount Home Entertainment.
+The Passenger was released digitally by MGM+ and Paramount Home Entertainment on August 4, 2023 and started streaming on MGM+ on October 6, 2023.